dotnet54/multivariate-measures/README.md

 The post-processing python scripts are in the file ``src/python/mee/multivariate_ee.py``.
 Other useful scripts are in the folder ``experiments/papers/multivariate_measures``

-If anyone does not want to redo the LOOCV, I have provided the best param files in the folder ``data/results``.
+If you dont want to redo the LOOCV, I have provided the best param files in the folder ``data/raw``.